dhh1128/canonical-quoted-text/README.md

 A run of one or more backticks opens inline code when a later run of exactly the same length exists and is not part of a longer backtick run.
 The complete pair of delimiters and everything between them is protected.

-Backtick runs are maximal.
-An unmatched run of backticks is ordinary prose in its entirety, and scanning resumes after the whole run: no proper suffix of an unmatched run may open a span.
-In the example below the three-backtick run is unmatched, so it does not become a two-backtick run that pairs with the later one, and both space runs collapse as ordinary prose.
+Runs are maximal.
+An unmatched run is ordinary prose, and scanning resumes after the whole run; no shorter piece of it opens a span.
+Below, the run of three finds no partner, so it does not become a run of two that pairs with the later one, and both space runs collapse.

 ````text
 Input:  a  ```  ``